PpAaMm19945/stage-builder/public/books/My First Books/animal-friends/content.md

 # Page 4
 ![Page 4](images/page-04.png)

-NG'OMBE!
+COW!
 The cow says "Moo-oo!"

 **Ask:** What does a cow give us?